Notre Dame Classes - Children

 Fall and Spring Classes

-- The amount of the benefit for employees hired on or after July 1, 2009 is 50% of Notre Dame’s tuition.
+- The amount of the benefit for faculty and staff hired on or after July 1, 2009 is 50% of Notre Dame’s tuition.

 - The benefit is based upon the lesser of either: (a) 8 semesters or (b) if the child has previously attended college, the standard number of semesters needed to complete a four-year degree based on the class level of the child (e.g., second-semester sophomore, first-semester senior) assigned by the Registrar of the University at the time of eligibility and application of benefit.